ricomariani/CG-SQL-author/docs/user_guide/appendices/09_using_the_cql_amalgam.md

+---
+title: "Appendix 9: Using the CQL Amalgam"
+weight: 9
+---
 <!---
 -- Copyright (c) Meta Platforms, Inc. and affiliates.
 --
 -- This source code is licensed under the MIT license found in the -- LICENSE file in the root directory of this source tree.
 -->
-## Appendix 9: Using the CQL Amalgam

 This is a brief discussion of the CQL Amalgam and its normal usage patterns.

 ### What is an Amalgam?
 What is it for?

 The amalgam is not much more than a concatenation of all of the `.h` files and the `.c` files into one big `cql_amalgam.c` file.
 With that files you can trivially make the compiler with a single `cc cql_amalgam.c` command.

 Because of this simplicity, the amalgam gives you a convenient way to consume the compiler in a different/unique build